Online Algorithms with Unreliable Guidance: Introduction

 \subsection{Our Technical Contributions}

-In this paper, we develop OAG algorithms for classic online problems by applying the DTB compiler to the following well known prediction-oblivious online algorithms: the ranking algorithm of \cite{DBLP:conf/stoc/KarpVV90} for the \emph{bipartite matching} problem with adversarial arrival order (\autoref{sec:bipartite-matching}); the random marking algorithm of \cite{Fiat1991CompetitivePA} for the \emph{caching} problem (\autoref{sec:online-caching}); and the algorithm of \cite{BorodinLS92} for the \emph{uniform metrical task system} problem (\autoref{sec:mts}).
-We analyze those algorithms in the OAG model and establish their competitive ratio guarantees, expressed in terms of the bad guidance parameter $\beta$ and the trust parameter $\tau$.
+In addition to our conceptual contributions, we develop OAG algorithms for classic online problems by applying the DTB compiler to the following well known prediction-free online algorithms: the ranking algorithm of \cite{DBLP:conf/stoc/KarpVV90} for the \emph{bipartite matching} problem with adversarial arrival order (\autoref{sec:bipartite-matching}); the random marking algorithm of \cite{Fiat1991CompetitivePA} for the \emph{caching} problem (\autoref{sec:online-caching}); and the algorithm of \cite{BorodinLS92} for the \emph{uniform metrical task system} problem (\autoref{sec:mts}).
+We analyze those algorithms in the OAG model and anytime competitiveness guarantees expressed with the bad guidance parameter $\beta$ and the trust parameter $\tau$.
 The consistency and robustness of our algorithms are obtained by setting $\beta = 0$ and $\beta = 1$, respectively; see \autoref{tab:consistency-robustness-guarantees}.
 By modifying $\tau$, our algorithms can be made more risky or more prudent with respect to trusting the guidance they receive.

-Comparing with the existing literature, our results for the online bipartite matching problem give the first non-trivial trade-off between consistency and robustness under adversarial arrival order.
-Although this problem attracted significant attention in the learning-augmented community, non-trivial points on the consistency-robustness Pareto frontier have been revealed so far only for more restricted variants, in particular, random arrival order~\cite{DBLP:conf/nips/AntoniadisGKK20,DBLP:conf/icml/ChooGL024}, random graph~\cite{DBLP:conf/nips/AamandCI22}, and two-stage arrival~\cite{DBLP:conf/nips/JinM22}.
+Our results for online bipartite matching give the first non-trivial trade-off between consistency and robustness under adversarial arrival order~\cite{DBLP:conf/stoc/KarpVV90}.
+Due to its many applications (most notably ads allocation), online bipartite matching has been intensively studied in the learning-augmented framework in multiple variants: random arrival order~\cite{DBLP:conf/icml/ChooGL024,DBLP:conf/nips/AntoniadisGKK20}, random graph~\cite{DBLP:conf/nips/AamandCI22}, and two-stage arrival~\cite{DBLP:conf/nips/JinM22}.
+We are the first to derive non-trivial points on the consistency-robustness Pareto frontier for the original version of the problem.
 For the online caching and uniform metrical task system problems, our algorithms (with constant $0 < \tau < 1$) admit asymptotically optimal constant consistency and logarithmic robustness, while being arguably simpler than the existing algorithms that have such guarantees (see, e.g.,\cite{lykouris2021competitive}).